-CN Rail boosts profit as freight volumes increase
+CN Rail boosts profit but sees threat in rising Canadian dollar

-Canadian National Railway Co. posted a 20-per-cent rise in profit on Tuesday, as most freight categories grew by double digits.
+Canadian National Railway Co. posted a 20-per-cent rise in second-quarter profit, but warned that the stronger loonie poses a headwind for the rest of the year.

-Revenue rose by 17 per cent to $3.3-billion, profit climbed to $1-billion and adjusted per-share earnings rose to $1.34, CN reported after markets closed on Tuesday.
+Montreal-based CN beat analyst expectations in a quarter that saw many freight categories post double-digit gains.

-Analysts expected adjusted profit of $1.32 a share and revenue of $3.27-billion for the three months ending June 30.
+Revenue rose 17 per cent to $3.3-billion, profit climbed to $1-billion and adjusted per-share earnings rose to $1.34, CN reported after markets closed on Tuesday.
+Analysts had expected adjusted profit of $1.32 a share and revenue of $3.27-billion for the three months ending June 30.

 Related: CP Rail hauls record profit as shipments rise